-At the end of each year, the Treasury Board provides the Association with information on the pension indexing increase that is effective on Jan.
-1, 2016.
+At the end of each year, the Treasury Board provides the National Association of Federal Retirees with information on the pension indexing increase that is effective Jan.
+1.

-Information on the calculation of this index can be found on the Public Works and Government Services Canada website at :
+Information on the calculation of this index can be found on the Public Works and Government Services Canada website.

 New Chief of CSE

-Prime Minister Stephen Harper today announced the following changes in the senior ranks of the Public Service:
+The Prime Minister, Justin Trudeau, today announced the following changes in the senior ranks of the Public Service:

 Bletchley Park Worker Interview

 Here's the CBC's Chris brown interview with Olive Bailey, a former Bletchley Park worker who worked with Alan Turing.
 This was prompted by the renewed interest in Turing after the release of the movie "The Imitation Game".
 There can't be too many left to interview.

 The CBC does not allow us to embed the video here without permission, so please follow this link: (The interview is now available on youtube, and the link below has been updated)

 Note: There is also a 2015 story about Olive Bailey available on the CBC website here.